changmingyang28/libFAUDES/README.md

 General Public License.
 Different terms may apply to libFAUDES plug-ins.

 ## Usage
-This library is used for the implementation of Changming Yang's Master Thesis on the topic "Effective Control synthesis of Omega-language under partial Observation", With the correct environment, you can easily compile with
+This fork is used for the implementation of Changming Yang's Master Thesis on the topic "Effective Control synthesis of Omega-language under partial Observation", With the correct environment, you can easily compile with
 ```bash